cjus/node-neo4j-presentation/presentation/teleprompt.md

 In this example we create a test project folder called `neo-test` and

-then use the node npm command to initialize a test project.
+then use the NodeJS npm command to initialize a test project.

 Lastly, we install the `neo4j-driver` package.